NEWham

 Here is a 2x2 prioritisation matrix to categorise the priorities based on the interview & research.
 From here, I decided on the Minimum Viable Product (MVP) features for the product.

-This low-fidelity wireframe was used in mid-term presentation and we later on conducted a series of useful testings out of it.
+This low-fidelity wireframe was to represent this flow, and we later on conducted a series of useful testings out of it.

 We tested on 15 people to use both screens.
 9 out of them found b) was much easier to use.
 Here are the written feedback: